kehindeowoeye/migration/README.md

-# Codes for paper: Forecasting Avian Migration Patterns using a Deep Bidirectional RNN Augmented with an Auxiliary Task
+# Forecasting Avian Migration Patterns using a Deep Bidirectional RNN Augmented with an Auxiliary Task